kryz81/nodejs-workshop/project/2-create-employees-endpoint/README.md

 **Step 4**

-Create repository interface and lowdb repository, import lowdb-adapter.ts and implement all actions in the repository.
+Create lowdb repository which implements employees repository interface, import lowdb-adapter.ts and implement all actions in the repository.
 Register adapter and repository in the module declarations.